Blog · Review Essay · Last reviewed June 25, 2026

 Automation and the Future of Work and the Myth of the Jobless Machine

 Aaron Benanav's Automation and the Future of Work is a short book with a useful act of sabotage at its center.
 It refuses the easy story that robots, AI, and software are the main reason work has become precarious.
-The machine matters, but the book asks a harder question: why does every labor crisis get translated into a technology story?
+The machine matters, but the book asks a harder question: why does every labor crisis get translated into a technology story, and who benefits when politics accepts that translation?

 The Book

 Automation and the Future of Work was published by Verso in 2020 and later appeared in paperback.
-Verso's current page lists a 160-page paperback edition and describes the book as an account of automation technologies and their effect on workplaces and labor markets.
-Google Books lists the original Verso publication date as November 3, 2020.
+Verso's current page lists the paperback at 160 pages, April 2022, ISBN 9781839761324.
+Google Books lists the original Verso publication date as November 3, 2020, with a 160-page record.

 The book grew out of Benanav's two-part essay in New Left Review, also titled "Automation and the Future of Work."
 That origin matters because the book is not a Silicon Valley forecast or a management manual.
 It is political economy aimed at the story through which societies explain unemployment, weak bargaining power, and declining expectations.